11 REASONS TO VISIT QUÉBEC CITY, QC

 For example, I stumble upon Bamberg’s oldest brewery plant, established in 1533!
 Bamberg has been the home of tons of breweries for many years.

 Bamberg is known for its Rauchbier (smoked beer), a local specialty unique to this town.
-The malt is dried above an open beech wood fire instead of in an oven, which gives it its unique smoky smell and taste.
+The malt is dried above an open beech wood fire instead of an oven, which gives it its unique smoky smell and taste.

 Start saving your ideas

-The Bamberg Witch Trials
+Learn about The Bamberg Witch Trials

 Although there are almost no visible remains today, I think it’s important to learn about one of Bamberg’s darkest and most depressing eras: The Witch Trials from 1595 to 1632.

-The people of the Bamberg area went through some rough times during this era, including several “little Ice Ages”, when frost destroyed the entire harvest, so many people were struggling to survive.
+The people of the Bamberg area went through some rough times during this era, including several “little Ice Ages”, when frost destroyed the entire harvest.
+So many people were struggling to survive.

 Moreover, the plague was going around again and an estimated 4.5 to 8 million people died during the Thirty Years’ War (1618-1638).
 Many people had experienced better times in the past, so witches and wizards were suspected to have caused the cold snaps and plague by using black magic.